iverbova/DSI_Team6/README.md

 At the end, we’ll export a clean `processed_data.csv` to be used for modeling.

-We grouped ages, tracked purchase timing, and tagged customers as high or low spenders — all of which helps our model understand behavior.

 To simplify linear regression modeling, we also create numeric encodings for:
 - Gender: Male = 0, Female = 1